HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_PriyamMehta.md

 - `-o` - Name of the output file.
 Make sure it ends with `.root`.
 - `-do` - Path of the directory where output file will be saved.

-> :warning: `-o` and `-do` will only be used when `-k` is set as these 2 flags are KubeFlow deployment specifc.
+> :warning: `-o` and `-do` will only be used when `-k` is set as these 2 flags are KubeFlow deployment specific.
 They are added to make the `Par04` compatible with KubeFlow's data passing mechanism.
 In order to make KubeFlow component's reusable, KubeFlow recommends allowing the KubeFlow sdk to generate paths at compile time.
 >
 > The paths generated can or cannot be present in the docker container, so, we need to handle both the cases and when path is not present, then our code should auto generate the directories as the per the path.
 In order to understand KubeFlow's data passing mechanism, please refer to [this guide](https://www.kubeflow.org/docs/components/pipelines/sdk-v2/v2-component-io/#review-and-update-inputsoutputs-placeholders-if-applicable).
 >